mcoder2014/LydiaLab/README.md

 * Lightweight, minimal external dependency
 * Uses a state of the art mesh data-structure and linear algebra library (Surface_mesh + Eigen)
+* You can write graphical algorithms in plugin form so that you can easily see the implementation of the algorithm in a graphical interface.

 ## Developing a Starlab Plugin

-There are two types of plugins you can easily write:
+There are several types of plugins you can easily write:

-* **Filter** plugin
+* **Filter** plugin :Suitable for simple graphics algorithms
+* **InputOutput** plugin
-* **Mode** plugin
+* **Mode** plugin :Suitable for graphics algorithms that require a lot of interaction

 Simply copy any of the provided example plugins and rename them as your own.
+You will find the example code in [My LydiaLab Plugins](https://github.com/mcoder2014/LydiaLabExpPlugins)

 ### Filter Plugin